xerolinux/XeroWiki/docs/hyprxero.md

 - **⚙️ Supported Platforms :**

-It is *Highly* recommended to only use this config on a fresh *Arch + Hyprland* install, support will not be provided if you don't do that.
-However you can install it any way you like, but the only supported platform is **ArchLinux**.
-There are currently no plans to support others, so please do not ask.
+It is *Highly* recommended to only use this config on a fresh *Arch* install, meaning install base Arch using the ArchISO skipping profiles section entirely, once done, reboot and login to your newly created install/user in TTY then run the command below.
+You can, however install this on top of either **KDE Plasma** or **Gnome** if you really feel adventurous enough, it's up to you and your knowledge level.

 - **🚀 Installation :**

+If you do not already have it please make sure you already have `git` installed in order for this to work.

 ```Bash
 git clone https://github.com/xerolinux/HyprXero-git